Football Staff Profiles

 Terry Campese is Head Coach of the Mendi Blackhawks.
 Terry spent 12 years playing for the Canberra Raiders including 5 years as Captain.
 During these years he also represented NSW and Australia.
 After the Raiders Terry spent 2 years in England playing for Hull Kingston Rovers also as Captain.

 Since retiring from professional Rugby League in 2017 he has coached the Queanbeyan Blues, Monaro Colts and Senior Men’s Country NSW teams.
+2026 will be Campese’ s third year as head coach of the Mendi Blackhawks, just missing out on a top 8 finish in 2024 and securing a top 4 spot in 2025 of the Hostplus Cup.

-Terry is passionate about helping young people achieve their dreams and is looking forward to a big season in 2024 for the Mendi Blackhawks.
+Terry is passionate about helping young people achieve their dreams and is looking forward to a big season in 2026 for the Mendi Blackhawks.

-Mark Henry – Head Strength & Conditioning Coach
+Scott Evans – Head Strength & Conditioning Coach

 James Tamou – Community Engagement

-Off the field, James’ passion is helping in community based work with the youth, leveraging the skills he has obtained from the world of sports.
+Off the field, James’ passion is helping in community based work with youth, leveraging the skills he has obtained from the world of sports.
 A goal in this field for James is also to continue pushing boundaries and helping others to reach their full potentials on and off the field.

 Jaelen Feeney – Pathways & Recruitment Manager